DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ---
 layout: manual
-title: Integration Manual eCommerce Cielo
+title: Integration Manual E-commerce Cielo
-description: The purpose of this documentation is to guide the developer on how to integrate with Cielo's API Cielo e-Commerce.
+description: The purpose of this documentation is to guide the developer on how to integrate with Cielo's API E-commerce Cielo.
 search: true
 translated: true
 categories: manual